richgieg/auto-store/README.md

 ##Run the App
-Your shiny new app comes with the Flask-Script extension, which allows a finer level of control over your app's execution from the command line.
-Also included, thanks to Miguel Grinberg, is a ```manage.py``` script which makes use of Flask-Script to provide some necessary commands.
-The following command executes your app on the development server with debugging and auto-restarts enabled.
+The ```auto-store``` app uses the Flask-Script extension, which allows a finer level of control over your app's execution from the command line.
+Also included, thanks to Miguel Grinberg, is a ```manage.py``` script which makes use of Flask-Script to provide some necessary management commands.
+The following command executes the app on the development server with debugging and auto-restarts enabled.
 ```
 git clone https://github.com/richgieg/auto-store.git